 Newcastle Jets will be facing a crisis if they do not get a positive result this Sunday.
+Following last night's toothless 3-0 loss to Wellington Phoenix, the Jets are now confined to the bottom of the A-League table with the worst goal difference in the competition.

 This Sunday's home fixture against the North Queensland Fury could prove to be the most important match of the Jets' season, a loss spelling disaster whilst a win or draw would have them still in the hunt for a top-six finish.